BeMoreKinky Logo

 Not a Better or More "Real" Form of BDSM

-One misconception is that high protocol is somehow the “purest” or most “serious” form of BDSM, rendering all other forms inferior.
-This is simply not true.
-High protocol is a preference—a style that some love because it aligns with their desire for structure, submission, or ceremonial interaction.
+One misconception is that high protocol is somehow the "purest" or most "serious" form of BDSM, rendering all other forms inferior.
+In a study of 902 BDSM practitioners, researchers found that participants across all roles, dominant, submissive, and switch, scored higher on subjective well-being than non-BDSM controls, with no single style producing better outcomes than another (Wismeijer & van Assen, 2013, doi:10.1111/jsm.12192).
+High protocol is a preference, a style that some love because it aligns with their desire for structure, submission, or ceremonial interaction.
 Others find it restrictive or tedious.
-There is no “better” or “worse” approach, just different levels of formality that suit different couples and communities.
+From what we've seen across our community, the couples who thrive are the ones who pick a formality level that genuinely fits them, not the ones chasing someone else's standard.

 The Role of Consent and Communication

 As with any form of BDSM, consent and communication remain paramount.
+Recent research frames BDSM as an “alternative intimate framework” characterized by heightened communication and negotiation compared to non-BDSM relationships (Parchev, 2025, doi:10.3390/sexes6010004), and that applies doubly to high protocol, where every rule is an agreement that needs genuine buy-in.
 Even in high protocol, where it might seem the submissive is offering “total obedience,” the dynamic must be built on negotiated boundaries, safewords, and mutual respect.
+In our data across 11,000+ couples, we’ve found that protocol and discipline activities have one of the lowest mutual “yes” rates of any category, with only about 1 in 4 activities getting enthusiastic agreement from both partners right away.
+That’s not a bad thing; it just means these activities benefit from thorough, activity-by-activity negotiation rather than blanket agreement.
 High protocol can be emotionally and psychologically intense; participants often find it more sustainable when there’s a clear recognition that each element of the protocol is jointly created and can be renegotiated at any time.

 High vs Low Protocol: Understanding the Key Differences

 To better illustrate high protocol, it’s helpful to compare it with low protocol or more casual BDSM play.
 Think of “low protocol” as a flexible, adaptive approach, with fewer rules and more improvisation.
-It’s the difference between a formal dance with choreographed steps and a freeform boogie at a casual party.
+We like to think of it as the difference between a formal dance with choreographed steps and a freeform boogie at a casual party.

 Common Rules and Rituals in High Protocol

 One of the defining features of high protocol is the presence of established rules, rituals, and systems of etiquette.
+For couples looking to formalize their protocol arrangements, our guide on how to create a high protocol BDSM contract provides templates and best practices for documenting agreements.
 While the specific practices vary widely among individuals and communities, here are some common examples:

-The submissive might consistently address the Dominant as “Sir,” “Ma’am,” “Master,” or “Mistress.”
-The Dominant, in turn, may use a title or a special pet name for the submissive. -
+1. Honorifics and Titles The submissive might consistently address the Dominant as “Sir,” “Ma’am,” “Master,” or “Mistress.”
+The Dominant, in turn, may use a title or a special pet name for the submissive.

-There can be a set of positions (e.g., kneeling, “inspection” stance, or “waiting” stance) that the submissive is expected to adopt upon command or at predetermined times—like greeting the Dominant at the door. -
+3. Posture and Positioning There can be a set of positions (e.g., kneeling, "inspection" stance, or "waiting" stance) that the submissive is expected to adopt upon command or at predetermined times, like greeting the Dominant at the door.
+For those interested in historically-inspired protocols, Gorean slave training offers an elaborate system of positions and rituals.

-High protocol relationships may require the submissive to wear a uniform, certain color palettes, or no clothes at all within the home.
-Collars, cuffs, or other accessories can also be part of the “uniform.” -
+5. Dress Codes High protocol relationships may require the submissive to wear a uniform, certain color palettes, or no clothes at all within the home.
+Collars, cuffs, or other accessories can also be part of the "uniform."
+For comprehensive information on BDSM accessories and their significance, review our bondage equipment guide.

 Is High Protocol Right for You?
 Pros and Cons to Consider